Application process for Summer Internships and Graduate Programmes

 When doing the test for real, it is always best to choose a quiet location where you won’t be disturbed.

-When it comes to the telephone interview, this is your chance to have a conversation with us and to re-affirm your motivation for applying.
+When it comes to the video interview, this is your chance to have a conversation with us and to re-affirm your motivation for applying.

 Remind yourself what it is that attracts you to abrdn and how you hope to contribute towards our ambition of being a world class investments company.